monroewilliams/trackball/hardware/README.md

 https://www.amazon.com/D2FC-F-7N-Micro-Switch-Microswitch-Switches/dp/B085LB7FZY/

 1 - micro piezo speaker if you want twist-scrolling to make a "click" sound.
-(If you don't want this, just undefine PIN_PIEZO in the trackball source and skip it.)
-The one I'm using at the moment worked well with the Pro Micro, but is really quiet at 3.3v on the XIAO, so not ideal anymore:
+(If you don't want this, just undefine PIN_PIEZO in the trackball source and skip it) :

 https://www.adafruit.com/product/160